commercetools/commercetools-sync-java/docs/usage/PRODUCT_SYNC.md

 # commercetools product sync

-A utility which provides an API for building CTP product update actions and product synchronisation.
+A utility which provides an API for building CTP product update actions and product synchronization.

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->